Amyr14/segmentacao/README.md

 ## Description
 This is an image processing course assignment on the topic of image segmentation.
-It was requested the development an algorithm that could read an image of a sutter, remove unwanted objects in a manner that only the sutter remained and finally calculate it's centroid coordinates.
+It was requested the development an algorithm that could read an image of a solder, remove unwanted objects in a manner that only the solder remained and finally calculate it's centroid coordinates.
 A more elaborate description of the solution can be found in the file "segmentacao.pdf", which is the portuguese-written assigment's report.

 ## Solution
 The proposed solution is as follows: